 - All routines are entered in supervisor state, enabled, and unlocked.
-On entry, the address of the SRB is in register 0 and the exit address is in register 14.
+On entry, the address of the SRB is in register 0 and the return address is in register 14.
+The entry point address is in register 15 and register 1 contains the user field.
 The routines cannot enter problem program mode and must establish a recovery environment. - The routines may not issue SVCs.
 (However, ABEND may be issued.) - The routines are nonpreemptible -- that is, although the routines are run enabled and may be interrupted by an asynchronous interruption, they will not lose control to higher priority tasks or SRBs until control is given up voluntarily.
 However, service routines may lose control due to synchronous events which cause suspension of the program in control -- for example, page faults and unconditional requests for suspend-type locks.
-In this case, full status of the process is saved and other work is dispatched; the service request will be redispatched when the problem is resolved. - The routines may take page faults.
+In this case, full status of the process is saved and other work is dispatched; the service request will be redispatched when the problem is resolved.

+- The routines may take page faults.
 Page faults encountered in the unlocked state will be handled per service request; page faults encountered in the locked state will prevent other processing which requires the lock from proceeding until the page fault is resolved. - The routines may request any lock through the SETLOCK interface. - The routines must return control to the address supplied in register 14, and must return control in supervisor state with no locks held.
 All cleanup must be performed prior to exiting.